linearza/ember-rsvp/README.md

 ## TO DO

-Transparent login button form
+Transparent login button form - done
-Not coming feature?
+Not coming feature? - done
 Log in tracking feature?